 First, the bad news.
 The annual fee of £595 is the highest of any publicly advertised business credit card in the UK.
 This fee isn’t waived in the first or any subsequent years.

 But, there are plenty of benefits to help offset this hefty fee.
-For starters, there’s a welcome bonus of 40,000 Membership Rewards points (the points currency of American Express-issued cards) when you spend £6,000 in the first three months of card membership.
+For starters, there’s a welcome bonus of 40,000 Membership Rewards points (the points currency of American Express-issued cards) when you spend £6,000 in the first six months of card membership.
 For an average small- to medium-sized business, this should not be difficult to reach.
 Based on TPG UK’s current valuation of Membership Rewards points, that welcome bonus is worth around £560, which almost offsets the annual fee completely.

 You cannot have held any American Express-issued card in the past six months in order to receive this bonus, and business cards are not affected by the tough new restrictions on American Express UK welcome bonuses.
 You must have been in business for more than a year and have a UK bank account.